tidepool-org/development/cmd/README.md

 `tpctl` mounts `~/.kube` inside the Docker container to access that file.

 ### Helm
-In order to provide you access to the Kubernetes cluster via the `helm` client, you will need to provide access to the directory that stores your `helm` client credentials.
+In order to provide you access to the Kubernetes cluster via the `helm` client, you must provide access to the directory that stores your `helm` client credentials.
 That directory is typically stored at:
 ```
 ~/.helm
 ```
  `tpctl` populates that directory with a TLS certificate and keys that are needed to communicate with the `helm` installer.

 ### Git
-In order to make Git commits, `tpctl` will need your Git username and email.
+In order to make Git commits, `tpctl` needs your Git username and email.
 This is typically stored in:
 ```
 ~/.gitconfig
 ```